Classical Kuiper belt object: Distribution

 The 'hot' and 'cold' populations are strikingly different: more than 30% of all cubewanos are in low inclination, near-circular orbits.
-The parameters of the plutinos’ orbits are more evenly distributed, with a local maximum in moderate eccentricities in 0.15–0.2 range, and low inclinations 5–10°.
+The parameters of the plutinos' orbits are more evenly distributed, with a local maximum in moderate eccentricities in 0.15–0.2 range, and low inclinations 5–10°.

 See also the comparison with scattered disk objects.

-When the orbital eccentricities of cubewanos and plutinos are compared, it can be seen that the cubewanos form a clear 'belt' outside Neptune's orbit, whereas the plutinos approach, or even cross Neptune's orbit.
-When orbital inclinations are compared, 'hot' cubewanos can be easily distinguished by their higher inclinations, as the plutinos typically keep orbits below 20°.
-(No clear explanation currently exists for the inclinations of 'hot' cubewanos.)
+Cubewanos form a clear 'belt' outside Neptune's orbit, whereas the plutinos approach, or even cross Neptune's orbit.
+When orbital inclinations are compared, 'hot' cubewanos can be easily distinguished by their higher inclinations, as the plutinos typically keep orbits <20°.
+The high inclination of 'hot' cubewanos has not been explained.

 Cold and hot populations: physical characteristics

 In addition to the distinct orbital characteristics, the two populations display different physical characteristics.

 The difference in colour between the red cold population, such as 486958 Arrokoth, and more heterogeneous hot population was observed as early as in 2002.

 Recent studies, based on a larger data set, indicate the cut-off inclination of 12° (instead of 5°) between the cold and hot populations and confirm the distinction between the homogenous red cold population and the bluish hot population.

 Another difference between the low-inclination (cold) and high-inclination (hot) classical objects is the observed number of binary objects.
 Binaries are quite common on low-inclination orbits and are typically similar-brightness systems.
 Binaries are less common on high-inclination orbits and their components typically differ in brightness.
 This correlation, together with the differences in colour, support further the suggestion that the currently observed classical objects belong to at least two different overlapping populations, with different physical properties and orbital history.